Edited by: Juan Ruiz

-Business within Europe is called “Club Europe,” and internationally it’s called “Club World.”
+Business within Europe is called “Club Europe,” and internationally it’s called “Club World” or “Club Suite.”
 A specific class between London and New York City is called “Club World London City.”
 First class is always designated as such.

 In addition, British Airways refers to it’s award currency as “Avios” rather than “miles” or “points.”

-The main benefits of card include 1-3x points for each dollar spent, a Travel Together Ticket after spending $30,000 in a year, and 10% off British Airways flights when booking with the card.
+The main benefits of card include 1x to 5x Avios for each dollar spent, a Travel Together Ticket after spending $30,000 in a year, and 10% off British Airways flights from the U.S. to London.

 As long as you utilize the BA services every 36 months, your Avios will not expire.
 This includes earning Avios, spending money with BA, and spending Avios.

-Even sharing Avios with a BA Executive Club member will keep your points active.
+Even sharing Avios with a BA Executive Club member will keep your Avios active.

 The card does not have foreign transaction fees.

 British Airways has a webpage about its fees.

 There are a few ways you can attempt to escape the fees (or to attempt to lower them).
 You can either find a different flight, use one of its airline partners (if using Avios to book an award), or use the BA “stopover” feature, which allows you to connect to a final destination in a city in the U.K.

 Disclaimer: Any comments listed below are not from the bank advertiser, nor have they been reviewed or approved by them.
 No responsibility will be taken by the bank advertiser for these comments.